How to Spot and Use the Dragonfly Doji Candle in Day Trading

 The dragonfly doji happens like this: an asset price opens and then sharply drops.
 Before closing, the price moves back up and closes at the point where it opened.

-When this pattern can happen?
+When can this pattern can happen?

 This doji pattern can happen inside a range or after a strong downward trend.
 If it happens when the asset price is ranging, it is usually a signal that the price will remain within the current range.